redphx/better-xcloud/README.md

   > If you're on Safari, changing User-Agent to "Edge on Windows" will allow you to use Mic feature.
   > This setting only affects xCloud, and it doesn't change browser's global User-Agent.
   > 📝 If you get 404 error after using this feature, try refreshing the page a few times.
 See [#34](https://github.com/redphx/better-xcloud/issues/34).
+- **Reduce UI animations**
+  > Disable `transition` CSS property in some elements.
+The smooth scrolling cannot be disabled.
 - **Hide footer and other UI elements**

 <sup>(\*)</sup> By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
 Enable this setting will give you the best experience no matter what platform & browser you're on.